cbatini/training_materials/EBI_NGS_Nov2025/days1_2_mapping_variant_calling_handbook_Nov2025.md

 linear-time algorithm.
 It requires 5.37N memory where N is the size of the database.
 IS is moderately fast, but does not work with database larger than 2GB.
 IS is the default algorithm due to its simplicity.
-For the whole human genome you would need to use the algorithm implemented in BWT-SW.
+For the whole human genome you would need to use `-a bwtsw`.

 **picard dictionary**
 ```